 Meet autumns sliced apple beauty contest winner….an apple galette filled with juicy cinnamon apples with cozy spices and just the right amount of sweetness, folded into a gluten-free free formed galette crust.

-This post has been updated from the original, published September 16, 2017.
 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.

 This Apple Galette Recipe is similar to apple pie….but BETTER!
 You’ll get all that classic apple pie flavor, but only have to do half the work.
 WHAT?
 Same great taste and half the work?
 Sounds awesome to me!